 Keeping Families Together

 In collaboration with other organizations, Cool Breeze creates original programs and media tools that cleverly weave entertainment and community outreach.

-In solidarity with advocates for immigrant justice (such as Families Belong Together and Kids in Need of Defense), we hope our short video can serve as a tool—supporting legal professionals, educators, and social workers in their work to raise awareness and fight against the lingering and devastating consequences that the Zero-Tolerance “family separation” policy has caused mothers, children and families.
+In solidarity with advocates for immigrant justice (such as Families Belong Together and Kids in Need of Defense), we hope our short video can serve as a tool—supporting legal professionals, educators, and social workers in their work to raise awareness of the lingering and devastating consequences that the Zero-Tolerance “family separation” policy has caused mothers, children and families.

 In addition, the story interweaves themes of motherhood and redemption to shed a heartwarming light on the issue of foster care and adoption.
-As a result, this tool also raises awareness of the importance of foster care/adoption as a way to provide loving, permanent homes for some of the most vulnerable children in the U.S. and around the world.
+As a result, this tool also underscores the importance of foster care/adoption as a way to provide loving, permanent homes for some of the most vulnerable children in the U.S. and around the world.